455 WESTERN AVENUE, MORRISTOWN, NJ 07960

 has spent her ministry in Catholic Education as an Administrator and most importantly as a teacher.
 Currently she is the Principal of Paul VI High School and has held that position for the last 18 years; before 2001, she served as Vice Principal of the high school.
 Along with her administrative duties, she also taught in the Paul VI English department preparing students for college.

 Sister Marianne has been recognized for service to the Roman Catholic church with the Pro Ecclesia et Pontifice medal, and service to the Diocese of Camden with Meritorious Service to the Church of Camden Award.
 Most recently she was the 2018 NCEA nominee for Lead, Learn, Proclaim Award from the diocese of Camden.
+In the past, she was a member of the Board of Directors for Villa Victoria Academy.
+In 2019, she was elected Provincial Councilor and Provincial Secretary for the Religious Teachers Filippini while she continues to serve as a Catholic educator of young people in her ministry.

 Photo Sr. Marie